jasonbayton/11ty/_src/projects/managed-info/support/kiosk-vs-launcher.md

 ## Kiosk mode (LockTask)

 Kiosk mode is a highly restrictive environment designed for single-purpose devices.
-It uses Android's LockTask APIs to lock the device to specific apps, restricts access to system UI elements (such as the status bar, navigation bar, and power menu), and enforces strict policy controls.
+It uses Android's LockTask APIs to restrict the device to specific apps, restrict access to system UI elements (such as the status bar, navigation bar, and power menu), and enforces strict policy controls.
 Breaking out of kiosk mode typically requires admin intervention or device reprovisioning, making it ideal for secure, dedicated-use deployments.

 - **Security:** High; users cannot access system settings or other apps unless explicitly allowed.
 - **Configuration:** Requires more EMM-side policy management (allowlists, LockTask policies).